TianhongZhou/CPSC427_Project/README.md

     - Basic scene for dungeon completed (game space boundaries, some actions for character/assets)
     - Basic collision detection for dungeon (at least for boundaries)
     - Basic scene change
+- Week: Oct 15
+    - Basic dungeon logic
+    - Basic dungeon progression system (cards the player chooses after combat or collect items)
+    - Render some art assets with game
+- Week: Oct 22 - Minimal Playability
+    - (Smooth) enemy collision and scene change
+    - Tutorial design
+    - Different types of dungeon rooms
+    - Sprite sheet animation
+    - Integrate more art assets
+- Week: Oct 29
+    - Implement a basic tutorial
+    - Basic randomized dungeon generation logic
+    - Improved dungeon progression system
+    - Scale difficulty of combat with dungeon progression

-All points listed above are finished on time, while basic movement across the dungeon is done in the week of Oct.
-8 instead of Sept.
-31. All other parts follow the plan exactly.
-There are no discrepancies between the development plan and actual development progress.
+Basic dungeon logic is done on Oct.
+30 instead in the week of Oct.
+15. Did not implement basic dungeon progression system.
+Rendering is done in the week of Oct.
+22 instead of Oct.
+15. Did not implement different types of dungeon rooms.
+Tutorial design is done in the week of Oct.
+29 instead of Oct 22.
+Except for the ones mentioned above, all other points listed are finished on time.
+The discrepancies between the development plan and actual development progress is also listed.